Geneva Internet L@w

 - receive helpful feedback and advice.

-- It also afforded selected participants the opportunity to gain speaker experience in that they will be able to present their work to the students attending the Geneva Internet L@w Summer School.
+- It also affords selected participants the opportunity to gain speaker experience in that they will be able to present their work to the students attending the Geneva Internet L@w Summer School.

-Additionally, it was a great opportunity to build a global network of colleagues and friends and to interact with present and future Internet law and policy experts.
+Additionally, it is a great opportunity to build a global network of colleagues and friends and to interact with present and future Internet law and policy experts.